dotnet-websharper/docs/content/core/Json.md

 * Remote method calls
 * Creating a `Web.Control` (including using the `client` helper) and passing it server-side values
 * Sitelet endpoints with a field with `[<Json>]` attribute
-* Returning a `Content.Json` value from a Sitelet endpoint
+* Returning a `Content.Json` value from a sitelet endpoint

 ## Supported types